Elisamariani12/TransHI/README.md

 ### TransHySeCo - Parameters

 Standard parameters commonly employed in the literature were used to enable a fair comparison of the approaches under identical conditions.
 The chosen parameters include:
-- learning rate: 0.001
+- Learning rate: 0.001
 - Epochs: 1000
-- embedding dimension: 100
+- Embedding dimension: 100
-- margin γ = 1
+- Margin γ = 1
 Two extra parameters, associated with the training employed by TransHySeCo, pertain to the process of identifying entity neighbors:
 - A choice of k = 3 hops was made:
 - Varying numbers of random walks were used for the three KGs: DBPEDIA15k with 10,000 random walks, YAGO with 3,000 random walks, and NELL with 5,000 random walks